rannerboy/corona-transition2/README.md

     --[[

-    Below are general parameters that can be applied to all transition2 functions A couple of them are transition2 specific, but most of them work just like for the original Corona transition library
+    Below are general parameters that can be applied to all transition2 functions A couple of them are transition2 specific, but most of them work just like for the original Solar2D transition library

     --]]
     time = 1000,